DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### Startup Notes:

 1. Normal power up reset will initiate Sensor mode, as will the'R' command, and uses EPROM data settings.
-2. Sensor mode startup flashes white LED at 10Hz after \~10 seconds, and exhibits a"flicker" at ~20 seconds.
+2. Sensor mode startup flashes white LED at 10Hz after \~10 seconds, and exhibits a "flicker" at ~20 seconds.
 3. Requested (v1) WebServer mode reset will flash LED at  ~3seconds and again (brighter) at ~8 seconds.
-4. After the 8 second flash the Webserver will be operational at web address 192.168.0.xx (xx from display)
+4. After the 8 second flash the Webserver will be operational at web address 192.168.0.xx (xx from display).
-5. If the OV2640 camera or WiFi fails to initialize, the CAM resets and may restart/revert into Sensor mode!
+5. If the OV2640 camera or WiFi fails to initialize, the CAM resets and may restart/revert into Sensor mode.
 6. If USB FTDI/MB is removed or not connected to PC, then WebServer may fail/reboot.
 Power issue?

-### I2C command Notes:(EX-CS may exhibit small variations& reduced cmd functionality depending on driver)
+### I2C command Notes:(EX-CS may exhibit small variations & reduced cmd functionality depending on driver)

 **1.** The same commands are valid from an I2C Master Arduino, but there are some variations.